 It's working but a bit annoying when you try to work with a team+git

-#10 Updated by Luigi Pirelli over 1 year ago
+#10 Updated by Luigi Pirelli almost 6 years ago

 confirmed also on Master 7c3ab9f

 1) create a gpkg with a layer inside

 3) save the project saving it in the same folder of the gpkg (Note that project property is set to relative path!)

 4) copy project and gpkg somewere